GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - All tests should be written use only public protocol/the public API of the unit you are testing.
 This means you can refactor the implementation, without refactoring the test.
 - Fixtures can be used to reduce duplication of setting objects up.

+### Chapter 30: Design Patterns

+- **Command:** A method can return an object, which when the "run" method (or something equivalent) is invoked does the computation.
+This lets you pass round the object and you can call the operation whenever you need.
+- **Value Object:** An object where operations on the object always produce a new object (so the original object is never altered).
+This solves aliassing issues where there are multiple references to the same object in different parts of the program.
+Normally this can cause issues, as if the object is modified in one part of the program, then this could have unexpected side effects in other parts of the program.
+However with value objects, you know they are never going to change so this isn't a problem.
+- **Null Object:** Some methods may return null instead of a real object, which causes many checks for null in the code.
+Instead of returning null, return a default "null object" which just has default behaviour.
+- **Template Method:** Where a superclass contains a method written in terms of other methods, and then subclasses implement those methods in different ways.
+This "template method" has the gaps filled in by the subclass (as it defines the methods).
+- **Pluggable Object:** You can eliminate duplication of conditionals by encapsulating variation.
+We have seperate implementations of an interface for each option, and to choose one of these options we create it and store it.
+Then instead of having to create a conditional to select between each option, we just use the pre-created object.
+- **Pluggable Selector:** A technique for enabling different behavior for specific instances by storing a reference to the method that the instance should call and dynamically invoking it.
+This approach avoids the need for subclassing when the only variation between instances is a single method.
+It simplifies the design by eliminating the overhead of creating multiple subclasses for minor differences in behavior.
+- **Factory Method:** This is where you create new objects using a method instead of a constructor.
+The factory method will call a constructor to create an object, but can then do extra work before returning the object.
+It gives you more flexibility by introducing this level of indirection.
+- **Imposter:** To introduce variation into a computation, you can introduce a new object implementing the same interface/protocol but a different implementation.
+This can be utilised in the common examples:
+  - Null object - You can treat the absence of data the same as the presence of data.
+  - Composite - You can treat a collection of objects the same as a single object.
+- **Collecting Parameter:** To collect the results of an operation that is spread overal several objects, you can add a parameter to the operation which passes in an object where the results will be collected.
+- **Singleton:** A way to implement global variables in a language without global variables.
+This is an ANTI-PATTERN and *should not be used!!!*